 For swing dance event promotion on FB and event web pages, hyperbole is rampant and commonplace these days.
 It can be a real challenge separating fact from fiction when it comes to swing dance event promotion.
 Is there anyplace you can get down-to-earth, fact based information on swing dance events?
 Yes, there is – from Mike & Mary Richardson.

-So below is info on (1) future swing dance events, and (2) a review of a few (of the very many!) events we’ve attended, called – – What’s the Scoop?
+So below is info on a few (of the very many!) events we’ve attended, called – – What’s the Scoop?

-To get the most current What’s the Scoop? info, please subscribe to the Hepcats Email Newsletter!
-To subscribe to the newsletter, send an email to Mike Richardson at [email protected] and we’ll get you signed up.
+To get the most current info on swing dance events, subscribe to the Hepcats Email Newsletter!
+To subscribe to the newsletter, just send an email to Mike Richardson at [email protected] and we’ll get you signed up.

 There really is no debate - when it comes to a combination of high quality instruction, dancing and competitions - ABW is one of the best (if not the best for Balboa dancers), it's really that simple.
 For Balboa dancers, this is a must attend event!